hedra-editora/mi_danilo_hupdah/_DANILO.md

-as otências da morada do Trovão e das Onças que dominam as armas-de-fogo e se enfurecem quando bebem cachaça, o consumo do destilado e a viagem à Casa-da-Cachaça parecem fazer o xamã assumir a perspectiva dos Brancos alinhando sua atenção e ação para um modo de abdução da agressividade e força desses Outros num sentido próximo ao das rodas de cachaça na chegada dos viajantes.
+as otências da morada do Trovão e das Onças que dominam as armas-de-fogo e se enfurecem quando bebem cachaça, o consumo do destilado e a viagem à Casa-da-Cachaça parecem fazer o xamã assumir a perspectiva dos brancos alinhando sua atenção e ação para um modo de abdução da agressividade e força desses Outros num sentido próximo ao das rodas de cachaça na chegada dos viajantes.
 Algo que se aproxima do poder da faculdade mimética descrito por Taussig, “For this is where we